kaspanet/kaspad/README.md

 ## What is kaspa

-Kaspa is the fastest pure proof of work consensus engine in the crypto space.
-It is based on PHANTOM consensus, a scalable generalization of Nakamoto consensus.
+Kaspa is an attempt at an Internet speed proof-of-work cryptocurrency, based on a generalization of Nakamoto Consensus, the PHANTOM protocol

 ## Requirements